Rustring/MsOffice-On-WineBottles-Improved/README.md

 > Unfortunately for some bug, DLL override doesn't get imported from yml.
 So, we do this manually.
 7. From bottle `office2010` -> `Setting` -> `DLL Overrides` -> add `gdiplus` & `riched20`.

+If it doesn't work, add `WINEDLLOVERRIDES="gdiplus=n,b;riched20=n,b" %command%` to the launch options of the setup and applications.

 ![Screenshot_20240701_114718](https://github.com/tazihad/msoffice-bottle/assets/19417232/ef064bed-62aa-4349-9424-7188cb4f6cb0)